nvi-inc/fs-vgos/fs-vgos.md

     2016.320.18:11:39.29/rdbea/!dbe_gps_offset?0:-3.758203125e-05;
     2016.320.18:11:39.29/rdbec/!dbe_gps_offset?0:-3.758203125e-05;

-The offsets should be small (GPS typically ± a few tens of microseconds, PPS less than ±100 nanoseconds) and the DOT times should be the same the FS log timestamps, within a about 0.1 seconds.
+The offsets should be small (GPS typically ± a few tens of µs, PPS less than ±0.1 µs) and the DOT times should be the same the FS log timestamps, within about 0.1 seconds.
 The third field of 'dot' output is the VDIF epoch.
 All RDBEs must have the same value, (33 in this case).
 The VDIF epochs of all RDBEs are also shown in the RDBE status window.

 > For old server, the VDIF epochs are not displayed